-University of Michigan Comprehensive Cancer Center Symptom Management and Supportive Care Program
+University of Michigan Rogel Cancer Center Symptom Management and Supportive Care Program

 Usually articles about improving what you eat focus on diet, which many people think of as one of those four letter words.
 So, instead of focusing on what NOT to do, the focus of this article is on what TO eat -- in other words, this article is focusing on what foods are "good for you."

 Whole grains: Whole grains are full of fiber, B-vitamins, prebiotics and phytochemicals that can decrease risk of cancer, obesity, type 2 diabetes and cardiovascular disease.
 Choose whole grain breads and cereals, brown rice and whole grain pasta and include more ancient grains such as quinoa, bulgur, barley and whole grain couscous.
 Make at least half your grain servings whole grains.